vidhi7/SoftwareHut-2013/documentation/software_requirements.md

 #### 1. Introduction
 #####1.1 Purpose
 Developing a simple 'fortune
-cookie' (cf. unix 'fortune') application which is to be deployed with JavaCard technology.
+cookie' (cf. unix 'fortune') application which is to be deployed with JavaCard technology.This can provide value services for users without smart phones or demographics in which access to that technology is not available.

 From Wikipedia: fortune is a simple program that displays a pseudo random message from a database of quotations that first appeared in Version 7 Unix.
 #####1.2 Document Conventions